JG

 Thanks to Jean, I've discovered that it's possible to tune a bow like you tune a violin!

-By fine-tuning several very delicate parameters, he manages to meet the musician's exact expectations.
+By fine-tuning several very delicate parameters, he succeeds in meeting the musician's exact expectations.

 Working with Jean was a truly beautiful and positive experience.